Signed in as:

 filler@godaddy.com

-Dee Sapp, Founder and Executive Director of The Accessibility Bridge Corporation, has a son with both an intellectual disability and autism.
-Over the course of his secondary school years, there were many obstacles and barriers placed in his way by people, systems and programs that lacked both the empathy and knowledge it took to instruct and interact with a person with different abilities.
+Dee Sapp, Founder and Executive Director of Accessibility Bridge, has a son diagnosed with an intellectual disability and autism.
+Throughout his high school years, there were many obstacles and barriers placed by people, systems and programs that lacked the empathy, resources and knowledge it took to instruct and interact with a person with different abilities.
 The “one size fits all” approach to services and assistance proved more of a detriment to him than as support.

 In Dee’s research of programs, schools, employers, therapists, etc, she learned that there's a world of inclusive communities that her son could tap into if she was willing to embrace him leaving the “comfort” and "security" of his current community in order to experience it.
 This is how Accessibility Bridge was born and the beginning of our nonprofit journey.